-Two factors determine the removal efficiency of a scrubber:
+- These factors determine the removal efficiency of a scrubber:

+To know if an oxidizer is working appropriately, these four factors are monitored by equipment.
 Other than absorption and oxidation, a phenomenon called adsorption is also used for controlling emissions.
 It is commonly used in activated carbon systems.

 The secondary factors that you have to consider for an efficient system are:

 - The type of production process emitting the air pollutant to be controlled.

 - The geographical location and its effect on the system.

 - The number of hours a system will be operated.

 - The number of emission points to be controlled by the air pollution control system.

 - Temperatures and exhaust rates for individual emission points.

 These factors will give you a clear picture of your needs and will prove to be important factors for making a decision.